odigos-io/odigos/tests/e2e/workload-lifecycle/README.md

 Workload that runs nodejs http server with the latest version of nodejs from dockerhub.
 Make sure application is stable and the agent is able to instrument it.

+### cpp-http-server

+A workload in CPP which odigos does not support.

 ## Steps

 ## Step 01